psychok7/django-yadpt-starter/README.md

 		docker-compose build
 		docker-compose up -d

-4. Enjoy!
+4. There is no step 4, just enjoy!

-## Usage - The Detailed Version
+## Usage — The Detailed Version

 `django-yadtp-starter` is a small utility that makes setting up your Django project trivial.
-While it greatly eases setup, there may be times when you need to do things manually (maybe you're running staging and production on the same host, or simply want to impress your friends (⌐■_■) ).
-Before explainig how to do things manually, let's have a look at what `django-yadtp-starter` does:
+Essentially what it does is:

 1. Downloads [`django-startproject.py`](https://github.com/psychok7/django-startproject-plus/blob/master/django-startproject.py), needed in order to pass extra-context variables;
 2. Asks for email to associate with the generated certificate;
 3. Asks for domain for which to generate a certificate;
 4. Creates the project based on the template;
-5. Launches certbot container and generates a certificate.
-This will only be done for `production` and `staging` environment;
+5. Launches the Certbot container and generates a certificate. _This will only be done for `production` and `staging` environment_;
 6. Does a little house-keeping and cleans up after itself.

-### Getting Your Environment Ready

-1. Download [`django-startproject.py`](https://github.com/psychok7/django-startproject-plus/blob/master/django-startproject.py) to a location where you intend the place your project
-2. Download or clone this repository

-	git clone https://github.com/psychok7/django-project-template-yadpt.git DJANGO_PROJECT_TEMPLATE_PATH

-3. Generate the project structure

-	python django-startproject.py --template=[PATH TO DJANGO_PROJECT_TEMPLATE_PATH/minimal] \
-								  --extension='py, yml, conf, sh' \
-								  --extra_context='{"EMAIL": "YOUR_EMAIL", "DOMAIN": "YOUR_DOMAIN"}'

-To install, simply copy this repository to your custom location, and run the following command specifiying the `--template` location to the location where you cloned the `django-project-template-yadpt` repository

-After installing django-project-template-yadpt, simply run the following command (from within the directory in where the new project directory should be created):

-	django-admin startproject project_name  --template=/your_path/django-project-template-yadpt/minimal/ --extension='py, yml, conf, sh'
+**Note:** `django-yadtp-starter` can be run as many times as you like in order to create multiple environments, there are however some caveats:

+ensure you always use a different `PROJECT_NAME` each time.

 ## Free HTTPS (SSL/TLS) for websites (Let's Encrypt certificates) using Certbot